§ 159-48. For what purposes bonds may be issued.

 (5) Providing for the octennial revaluation of real property for taxation.

-(d) Each city is authorized to borrow money and issue its bonds under this Article in evidence thereof for the purpose of paying any capital costs of any one or more of the following:
+(d) Each city may borrow money and issue its bonds under this Article in evidence thereof for the purpose of paying any capital costs of any one or more of the following:

 (1) Repealed by Session Laws 1977, c.
 402, s.
 2.